Centre for International Governance Innovation: History

+Leadership

 In May 2012, Rohinton P. Medhora joined CIGI as president, after having served on CIGI's International Board of Governors since 2009.
 Medhora is former vice president of programs at the International Development Research Centre (IDRC).
 Medhora succeeded former CIGI executive director by Thomas A. Bernes, who previously held high-level positions at the International Monetary Fund, the World Bank and the Government of Canada.